TentaQL/tentaQL/README.md

 With just a simple database uri, TentaQL connects to the user's database, intuits the structure of  schemas and packages a GraphQL-powered suite of tools, available for download.

+# How to use

+Paste your database address in the URL box, and click "Convert your DB".

 <p align="center">
 <img src="https://github.com/TentaQL/tentaQL/blob/master/demo1.png" align="center" height="400">
 </p>

+Your database is converted to GraphQL language.
+You should now see the schema.

 <p align="center">
 <img src="https://github.com/TentaQL/tentaQL/blob/master/demo2.png" align="center" height="400">
 </p>

+You can use tabs located above the code editor to switch the view between schema and resolvers.
+You can also:
+* download converted files by clicking on "Download Original Zip"
+* edit schema or resolvers and download edited files by clicking on "Download Edited Zip"
+* reset schema or resolvers to it's original state by clicking on "Reset Tab" or reset schema and resolvers by clicking on "Reset All"
+* copy chosen tab by clicking on "Copy Tab"

 <p align="center">
 <img src="https://github.com/TentaQL/tentaQL/blob/master/demo3.png" align="center" height="400">